businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 first-hop routers

-Intruders can advertise themselves as IPv6 first-hop routers, and any hosts that believe it will send the intruder its off-net traffic.
+Intruders can advertise themselves as IPv6 first-hop routers, and any host that believes it will send the intruder its off-net traffic.
 Once intercepted, attackers have numerous attacking options.
 It can respond to hosts’ Domain Name System ( DNS ) requests instead of sending them to a legitimate DNS server.
 Potential DoS attacking hosts.
 RFC 6101 introduced mitigation techniques in Port ACL, RA-guard lite, and RA-guard.

 IPv6 DHCPv6 attacks